 \section{Implementation Details}

-Our codes were implemented in python using Keras with Tensorflow as back-end.
-All of the training images were cropped to the size of $416\times288\times128$ in order to fit into the 12GB GPU memory.
-To handle the anisotropic voxel size of CT and CBCT, the first pooling layer has a pool size of $(1,2,2)$.
-All the other pooling layers have pooling size of $(2,2,2)$.
-Our model was trained end-to-end by back propagation and Adam optimizer with learning rate of $10^{-4}$.
-It takes about 16 hours to finish training on a single NVidia Titan XP GPU card.
-The model is trained with mini-batch size of one.
-In the prediction phase, the network declares no structure detected if the maximum probability of the structure is smaller than 0.1.
+We implemented our method using Python (ver 3.7.10) with Keras (ver 2.4.3) and TensorFlow (ver 2.4.1) as back-end.
+We cropped all training images to 416x288x128 to fit into 24GB GPU memory, and used $(2,2,2)$ pooling size for all pooling layers.
+Our model was trained end-to-end using Adam optimizer with a learning rate of $10^{-4}$.
+It took about 16 hours to train the model on a single NVidia Titan RTX GPU card with CUDA driver ver 11.4.
+During the prediction phase, our trained model generates proposal regions of the top five scores and no structure is detected if the maximum probability is smaller than 0.5.
+The training was run for 150 epochs and the model with the minimum fitting loss was kept.